Kachemak Bay Shorebird Festival

 May 8-12, 2024

-This year’s festival will offer over 100 events for all ages and abilities to celebrate
+This year’s festival will offer over 100 events for all ages and abilities.

-She will be sharing all she's learned by traveling the country and working in various ornithology, education, or conservation positions during her Festival Presentation:The Seabird Connection: Linking Local Birds to Global Conservation.
+Adrianna will be sharing all she's learned while traveling the country and working in various ornithology, education, or conservation positions during her Festival Presentation:The Seabird Connection: Linking Local Birds to Global Conservation.

 THANK YOU to the Schantz Brothers Foundation for bringing Adrianna to our Festival!